Adventure-Terraria-Server-Project/A.T.S.P.-Website/README.md

 ## General
 I tried to keep the code pep8 conform via the help of SublimeLinter, but I ignored the max. line-length rule...
-The code is *as is* and I just removed some code I can't publish.
 You need some work and dependencies to make it run.

 ### Installation